hkalbertl/gallerylu/README.md

 <details>
   <summary>Click to expand</summary>

   GalleryLu is my second open-source contribution to the FileLu ecosystem, following the <a href="https://github.com/hkalbertl/web-image-categorizer" target="_blank">Web Image Categorizer (WIC)</a>.
 While using FileLu to manage images uploaded by WIC, I identified some usability challenges.
 The folder navigation could be more efficient, and the image preview lacked the convenience of "next" and "previous" buttons.
 GalleryLu addresses these issues, providing a streamlined image browsing experience.

+  Starting from version 0.1.0, a file encryption feature has been added.
+Since FileLu does not provide settings to modify the CORS response header, I had no choice but to use Vercel's rewrite module, which acts as a reverse proxy, to bypass the CORS issue.
+The Vercel rewrite module is only used for encrypted images; standard images are not affected and are served directly from FileLu.
+As the images passing through Vercel are encrypted, I believe the current implementation remains secure.

   Critically, user privacy is a core principle.
 All data processing occurs within the client's browser, and the application, hosted on Vercel, is purely static.
 Data transmission is strictly limited to communication with the FileLu API.

   If you are new to FileLu, please consider to register by using my <a href="https://filelu.com/5155514948.html" target="_blank">referral link</a>.
 </details>